-It doesn’t have to match perfectly, but it should compliment the flow and style of your bedroom.
+It doesn’t have to match perfectly, but it should complement the flow and style of your bedroom.
 For a tranquil space, try soft colors in muted palettes.
-If you’re interested in colors beyond white, grey and beige, you can give blue, green and even yellow a try.
+If you’re interested in colors beyond white, grey, and beige, you can give blue, green, and even yellow a try.

 A light blue is a versatile choice that works well with almost any furniture and décor, yet it exudes a feeling of complete relaxation.

 Even a subtle sunny yellow can work as a bedroom color.
 It encourages feelings of happiness to fight off doldrums and depression.

 Think About the Light